apizzo14/apizzo14/README.md

 - 👋 Hi, I’m Aidan Pizzo (@apizzo14).
 I am currently at Senior at Georgetown University studying Math, Computer Science, and Psychology.
 - 👀 I’m interested in Data Science and Machine Learning, especially how the two can influence and enhance public policy.
 - 🌱 I’m currently learning SQL.
 I've completed coursework in Python, C++, R, Math Methods for Computer Science, Number Theory & Cryptography, and more.
-- 💼 I’m currently working with the Massive Data Institute at Georgetown’s McCourt School of Public Policy studying misinformation during the COVID-19 pandemic, as well as creating and analyzing Twitter datasets relevant to the myth that 5G spreads COVID-19.
-Our projects are coded in python.
+- 💼 I’m currently working with the Massive Data Institute at Georgetown’s McCourt School of Public Policy studying forced migration.
+We are attempting to collect, clean, and construct datasets to model internal and external movement in global hotspots (Ukraine, Venezuela, and more).
 - 📫 You can reach me at app59@georgetown.edu!

 <!---